ai2cm/fv3net/README.md

 ## Workflow

-1. Copy the "integration-test" folder
+1. Copy the "2020-04-22-advisory-council" folder
-1. edit the workflow step configurations
+1. Edit the workflow step configuration file(s) in the new experiment folder.
-1. change entries in the `<new experiments> kustomize.yaml` file:
+1. Change entries in the `<new experiments> kustomization.yaml` file:
     1. "nameSuffix" to change the name of the job
+    2. add config file names under configMapGenerator[files] in kustomization.yaml
 1. change global options like in the `base` directory.
 1. Plan (optional): view the constructed k8s resources using `kubectl apply -k <dirname> --dry-run -o yaml`. `kustomize build <dirname>` will give cleaner output, but requires some [additional installation](https://github.com/kubernetes-sigs/kustomize/blob/master/docs/INSTALL.md).
 1. Deploy the job with using `kustomize`: `kubectl apply -k <dirnmae>`